smartdevicelink/sdl_hmi_integration_guidelines/docs/SDL/ActivateApp/index.md

 ## ActivateApp

-Type
-: Function
+Type: Function

-Sender
-: HMI
+Sender: HMI

-Purpose
-: Inform SDL that the user has activated an application.
+Purpose: Inform SDL that the user has activated an application.

 ### Request

-**HMI must:**
+!!!
+MUST
 1. Send `SDL.ActivateApp`.
 2. Send a request to SDL to get messages for specified permissions (via `GetUserFriendlyMessage`) and notify user that provided permissions of application were decreased in case HMI gets  "isAppPermissionRevoked:true" respond from SDL PoliciesManager.
 3. Send `GetListOfPermissions` request to SDL in order to obtain list of message codes for functional groups needed by application for user to consent when PoliciesManager responds with "isPermissionsConsentNeeded: true" .
 4. Display Dialog and on result of user selection to send `OnAllowSDLFuncionality` specifying device from `ActivateApp` response, source of choice (UI/VR) and allowed set to true/false (if user ignores question, this is automatically set to false) when HMI receives `SDL.ActivateApp` (isSDLAllowed: false).
+!!!

 #### Parameters